 The primary role of an RCCB is to offer earth fault protection by constantly monitoring the disparity in current levels between the live and neutral wires.
 If the residual current stemming from a fault surpasses set thresholds, the RCCB swiftly interrupts the circuit, thereby safeguarding against electric shocks and potential hazards.

-Types of RCCB
+Types of RCCB (Residual Current Circuit Breakers)

 What is a Residual Current-operated Circuit Breaker (RCBO)?

-In the realm of electrical protection devices, RCBO – or Residual Current Circuit Breaker with Overcurrent Protection – offers enhanced safety features compared to RCCBs.
+In the realm of electrical protection devices, RCBO – Residual Current Circuit Breaker with Overcurrent Protection – offers enhanced safety features compared to RCCBs.
 RCBOs safeguard against both residual current faults and overloads, boosting protection against short circuits as well.

 Working Principle of RCBO